Is there an auto train from NY to Florida?

 The History of Auto Trains in the United States

 Auto trains, which combine railroad and automobile convenience, have a long history in the US.
-The "Auto-Train Corporation" popularised this groundbreaking service in the early 1950s.
+The "Auto-Train Corporation" popularized this groundbreaking service in the early 1950s.
 The Auto-Train Corporation pioneered efficient transportation.
 It offered unprecedented mobility by combining the comfort of car travel with the speed and long-distance capabilities of train services.

 By the late 1970s, the Auto-Train Corporation struggled financially and closed in 1981.
-Amtrak's rise brought auto trains back to the transportation scene.
+Amtrak's rise brought auto trains back to the relocation scene.
 In 1983, Amtrak began operating "Auto Train" on the Auto-Train Corporation's Lorton, Virginia and Sanford, Florida routes.
 Although these game-changing services have evolved, they still shape American transportation.

 Auto Train Services on the East Coast

-Auto Train is a unique option for East Coast travellers.
+Auto Train is a unique option for East Coast travelers.
 It's more than just a convenient way to get from Lorton, Virginia, near Washington, D.C., to Sanford, Florida, near Orlando.
 These services allow riders to bring their cars.
 This service is appealing because they can immediately get on the road after arriving.

 Many prefer Auto Train due to its unique amenities.
 Comfortable seating that converts into private sleeping quarters and onboard dining options for different tastes are available.
 By providing WiFi and power outlets, the auto train ensures passenger comfort.
 This combination of utility and comfort makes East Coast Auto Train services popular.